zavalalabs/zavalalabs.github.io/_posts/2024-04-27-Obsidian-A-Journey.md

 ##  Struggles With Obsidian

 My struggles with the application may not be the same as yours.
-I ended up running into some, what seems basic, issues that have solutions buried too deep in manuals for add-ons or worese required doing some digging with google.
+I ended up running into some, what seems basic, issues that have solutions buried too deep in manuals for add-ons or worse required doing some digging with Google.
 (That can create its own issues, can anyone say rabbit holes?)So let's dive in on my first pain point :

 ## Daily Notes Setup
 Any note-taking system you use always has some kind of philosophy about how to do things.
 I will not tell you this is the *ONLY* way to do something.
 This method just fits my needs for a day-to-day accounting of what I need.